gavthedev/learning-diary/week10/README.md

 No coding today, keeping the streak - tomorrow will do alteast 2x 6kuy katas
 New: Solved 'RGB to Hex Conversion' (5kyu) — clamped rgb values, converted to hex with padStart
 New: Solved 'Moving Zeros To The End' (5kyu) — filtered and re-appended zeros at end
+New: solved 6kyu kata 'Find the Parity Outlier